-4. USE PROPER EXTENSION CORD.
+- 4. USE PROPER EXTENSION CORD.
 Make sure your extension cord is in good condition.
 When using an extension cord, be sure to use one heavy enough to carry the current your saw will draw.
 An undersized cord will cause a drop in line voltage resulting in loss of power and overheating.
-For a cord length of up to 25 feet on 110-120V power, use a cord of 12 gauge.
-For a cord length of 25 to 50 feet on 110-120V power, use a cord of 10 gauge.
-A cord length over 50 feet is not recommended for 110-120V power.
+For a cord length of up to 50 feet, use a cord of 14 gauge.
+For a cord length of 50 to 100 feet, use a cord of 12 gauge.
+A cord length over 100 feet is not recommended.
 If in doubt, use the next heavier gauge.
-The smaller the gauge number the heavier the cord.
+The smaller the gauge number the heavier the cord. - 5.
+This saw is intended for use on a circuit that has an outlet that looks like the one illustrated in Sketch A. The saw has a grounding plug that looks like the plug illustrated in Sketch A. Make sure the saw is connected to an outlet having the same configuration as the plug.
+No adapter is available or should be used with this saw.
+If the saw must be reconnected for use on a different type of electric circuit, the re-connection should be made by qualified service personnel; and after re-connection, the saw should comply with all local codes and ordinances. - KEEP CHILDREN AWAY from the saw.
+All visitors should be kept at a safe distance from the work area.
+Make the workshop kidproof with padlocks, master switches, or by removing starter keys.